 The Quattroporte has Brembo all-disc brakes and a Skyhook automatic-damping suspension.
 A V-8 engine works with Maserati's DuoSelect sequential transmission, which can be shifted using paddles mounted on the steering column.
 Maserati says the Quattroporte can accelerate from zero to 60 mph in a swift 5.2 seconds.
-For optimum weight distribution, the engine sits aft of the front axle and drives a rear-mounted transmission.
+For optimum weight distribution, the engine sits behind the front axle and drives a rear-mounted transmission.

 The Sport GT features 20-inch wheels, carbon fiber trim, racing pedals, and a black grille and side air vents.
 Maserati's Skyhook suspension system has been modified for use in the Sport GT, and the car has a sport exhaust system.